wingemo/wingemo/README.md

 - [x] Socket.IO (Realtime application framework, Node.JS server)
 - [x] Airnode (Connects any web API directly to any blockchain application)
-- [x] Jquery (Connects any web API directly to any blockchain application)
+- [x] Jquery (HTML document traversal and manipulation, event handling, animation, and Ajax)

 🔭 I’m currently working on a React project
+- [x] React

 📫 How to reach me: